 - begin oral-motor or feeding therapy for the baby

 - transition the baby to outpatient services at the Kireker Center following discharge from the NICU

 Our Physical Therapy Services

-Our Physical Therapy Department is located on the first floor of the Kireker Center for Child Development.
+Our Physical Therapy Department is located at the Kireker Center for Child Development.
 We evaluate and treat children with the following:

 Our Physical Therapists

 - neuro-muscular and neuro-degenerative disorders, including cerebral palsy and muscular dystrophy